mooreryan/divnet-rs/README.md

 `divnet-rs` is written in [Rust](https://www.rust-lang.org/).
 If you do not have Rust, you must [install it first](https://www.rust-lang.org/tools/install).

 There are two options.
-You can either follow the master branch (recommended only if you want to do development) or download a tagged release.
+You can either follow the master branch (not recommended for most people) or download a tagged release (recommended).

 If you want to track the master branch, clone the git repository like so: